ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 ### Lower bounds on sorting
 So far we've spoken only about the upper bounds of sorting algorithms, which are often `O(logn)`, but none are linear `O(n)`.
 Could it be possible?

 Well sorting `n` elements requires at least looking at them all so our lower bound has to be `Ω(n)`.
 What about the upper bound?
-Well it order for sorting to actually do it's job each inspect of `n` needs to be at least a comparison with something else, as if we did exactly the same operation for each of `n`, we couldn't possibly be doing anything useful.
+Well in order for sorting to actually do it's job each inspect of `n` needs to be at least a comparison with something else, as if we did exactly the same operation for each of `n`, we couldn't possibly be doing anything useful.

 We can think of all possible executions of pairs of `n` but considering a tree with `n!` leaves, where each leaf represents a unique permutation.
 The minimum height of this tree represents the faster algorithm and it turns out it's `lg(n!) = θ(nlogn)`.